Animenosekai/lifeeasy/README.md

 > Returns the result of the division of the provided numbers or "Error: Division by zero" if a division by zero is made (> integer/float)

 ---

+- **`fibonacci(n)`**

+**Gives the n th number from the fibonacci sequence.**

+*Uses dynamic programming techniques to optimize the calculation time.*

+Arguments:

+    n: the position of the number you want to get.

+> Returns the n th number from the fibonacci sequence (> integer), -1 if you passed a 0, -2 if you passed a negative integer.

+---

 <a name="system"/>